Ronald-Rojas/SternPaperCut-Linux/README.md

 # SternPaperCut-Linux
-This application is for the Stern papercut application.
+This application enables the use of the NYU Stern Papercut application on linux based distributions.

-In order to install the application download either the entire git repo or the tar file, which is the repo in a compressed version.
+##Installation Instructions
+* Clone the repo: `git clone https://github.com/ronald-rojas/SternPaperCut-Linux.git'.
+* Run the installation script: 'sudo ./Install.sh'.

+##Notes
-To properly install the application run the exacutable file Install.sh.
-You will need sudo privileges in order to run the file.
+You will need sudo privileges in order to run the file correctly.
 This application is meant to work with Java 8 but older versions of Java may work.
-Use "sudo update-alternatives --config java" to change your default java version to java 8 if you are experiencing errors.
+Make sure that Java 8 is your default java version if you are experiencing errors.
+Use "sudo update-alternatives --config java" to change your default java version to java 8.

 This application has been tested on ubuntu 14.04 LTS.